 16. Instagram fashion story

-For an “artsier” story, opt for a script font.
-Northwell pairs nicely with Chivo.
+If you're looking for a script font pairing that's also artsy, Northwell + Chivo is your perfect match.
 Customize font colors for a vibrant and attention-grabbing look.

 17. Instagram quote post